tl-its-umich-edu/my-learning-analytics/README.md

 ### Secrets (Optional)
 The `bq_cred.json` defined in the `.env` file is service account for BigQuery, and it needs to be supplied and put into the directory defined in the `.env` file and setup in the environment.

-(Openshift Only) The `/secrets/saml` directory needs to contain 4 files for SAML configuration.
-These are currently hard-coded in `settings.py` though the path comes from the environment SAML2_FILES_BASE.

-	remote-metadata.xml
-	student-dashboard-saml.key
-	student-dashboard-saml.pem

 ### Control course view options
 View options can be controlled at the global and course level.
 If a view is disabled globally, it will be disabled for every course, even if previously enabled at the course level.
 If a view is not globally disabled, it can still be disabled at the course level.